Nonlinear Stability of Static N\'eel Walls in Ferromagnetic Thin Films

+where $d>0$ and $Q>0$ are constants.
+The first term is known as the {\em exchange energy} and it quantifies the energy due to magnetic-dipole interactions in the sample.
+So, $d$ is called as the {\em exchange length}.
+The second term penalizes crystalline anisotropy via $\Phi$ which usually has the form of an even polynomial in $\bm \in \mathbb{S}^2$.
+Then, $Q$ measures the relative strength of anisotropy penalization.
+Finally, the last term in the expression of $\E(\bm)$ is called the {\em stray energy}.
+The term $\nabla U$ is called the \textit{stray field} and it is uniquely defined via the distribution equation $\Delta U = \textrm{div}\,(\bm \boldsymbol{1}_{\tilde \Omega})$ ($\boldsymbol{1}_A$ denotes the indicator function of the set $A$).
+The stray-field energy favors vanishing distributional divergence, namely, $\textrm{div} {\bf m} = 0$ in $\tilde\Omega$ and ${\bf m}\cdot n = 0$ on $\partial\tilde\Omega$, where $n$ is the outward normal to the boundary.
 The combination of the stray-field energy (which is a non-local term) and the non-convex saturation constraint $|{\bf m}|=1$ gives rise to pattern formation among magnetic domains where the magnetization is almost constant.
 Thin transition layers separating the magnetic domains are known as domain walls and may form complex patterns \cite{HuSch98}.